-For information on morning, afternoon or all-day sessions and/or to see if you qualify, please call (661) 362-3501 or (661) 362-3531.
+For information on morning, afternoon or all-day sessions and/or to see if you qualify, please call (661) 362-3501.

 Under various state-funded programs, free and sliding scale enrollment may be possible.
-Openings are limited and subject to specific State requirements.
+Openings are limited and subject to specific state requirements.